Why Pray Today?

 Do you remember that old song by M.C.
-Hammer, “Pray?”
+Hammer called ‘Pray’?
 He sings:

 Those words are so true, there is no way we can survive this world without the discipline of regular prayer.
-Part of being awake to the times we are living in, is so that we as believers can pray.
+In fact, prayer is to be a characteristic of God’s people.
+When I encourage fellow believers to be awake to the times we are living in, it is always to try and awaken believers to the responsibility and urgency of prayer.
 Paul talking about spiritual warfare, tells us in Eph 6:18 to…

 Just this week, God led me to Psalm 69:13 where David says: